AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/shape_coefficient.rst

 .. math::
    F_{res} = \sum{f_{i}} = p_{1} A_{1} + p_{2} A_{2} + p_{3} A_{3} + p_{4} A_{4} = q (c_{p1} A_{1} + c_{p2} A_{2} + c_{p3} A_{3} + c_{p4} A_{4})

-.. important::  Note that each triangle force has a **direction** attached to it.
-Its direction is the same as the normal for the given triangle.
-The direction of each triangle force must be accounted for when summing to compose the **surface resulting force**.
-If all triangles are **coplanar**, then it can be perfomed a scalar sum and the resulting direction is the same as to the triangles.

 The shape coefficient is based on the definition of an area of influence.
 This area is delimited by x, y and z intervals.
 Each combination of the intervals results in a **region**.